Syntax Guide

 true

-Supports Object format to specify specific parameters.
-If fields are omitted, the default values are:
+Supports Object form to specify specific parameters.
+When fields are omitted, default values are:

 {